In this post, you are going to learn what a 30-day stockpile is. Why is it so important to have a home stockpile, and how to get started?

 Where Do I Store It?

-The USDA recommends you, “Store canned foods and other shelf-stable products in a cool, dry place.
-Never put them above or beside the stove, under the sink, in a damp garage or basement, or any place exposed to high or low-temperature extremes.
+As a general rule, you store canned foods and other shelf-stable products in a cool, dry place.
+Never put them above or beside the stove, under the sink, in a damp garage or basement, or in any place exposed to high or low-temperature extremes.
 Temperatures below 85 °F are best.”

 You don’t have to buy everything at once.
 You can invest a little bit of money each week.
 For example, spend just $5 each week.
 You could buy five canned items.
 You could purchase bottled water.
-In a short amount of time, you will have built up a nice stockpile.
+You will have built up a nice stockpile in a short time.

 How Do I Prevent Waste?